 Location.
-39° 54.863′ N, 93° 57.758′ W. Marker is in Gallatin, Missouri, in Daviess County.
-Marker is at the intersection of Market Street and Grant Street, on the right when traveling south on Market Street.
+39° 54.892′ N, 93° 57.697′ W. Marker is in Gallatin, Missouri, in Daviess County.
+Marker is on Main Street (Missouri Route 13) south of Jackson Street, on the right when traveling south.
+Marker is on the east grounds of the county courthouse.
 Touch for map.
 Marker is in this post office area: Gallatin MO 64640, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
 Veterans Memorial (within shouting distance of this marker); Site of the 1883 Trial of Frank James (about 300 feet away, measured in a direct line); Site of the 1869 James Gang Bank Robbery (about 300 feet away); Harris Log House (approx. 9.4 miles away); Birthplace and Boyhood Home of Jerry Litton (approx. 10.9 miles away); Welcome to Hamilton (approx. 12 miles away); a different marker also named Welcome to Hamilton (approx. 12 miles away); Harden Stone Millstones (approx. 12 miles away).
 Touch for a list and map of all markers in Gallatin.

 Also see . . .
 Gallatin History Museum.
 Museum website homepage (Submitted on May 15, 2022, by Larry Gertner of New York, New York.)